sebastianwessel/surrealdb-client-generator/README.md

 npx surql-gen
 ```

-Or you can install the generator as depenedency into your project.
+Or you can install the generator as dependency into your project.

 ```bash
 npm i -D @sebastianwessel/surql-gen
 ```

 In case you install the generator as dependency or you installed it globally, you can call directly `surql-gen`

 ## How to Use